Important Updates and Announcements

 What You Need to Know About AP

-- This year all AP Exams were delivered digitally and 4.6 million AP exams were started over ten days of testing, across 32 subjects.
+- In 2020, all AP Exams were delivered digitally, and 4.6 million AP exams were started over ten days of testing, across 32 subjects.
 The AP Exam was developed in close consultation with higher ed faculty, and students with a passing score on an AP Exam will have the skills necessary to succeed in subsequent coursework in the discipline.

-- As usual, our network of college faculty and AP readers will score the AP exams and scores will be reported on a 1–5 scale.
+- As usual, our network of college faculty and AP readers will score the AP exams and have been reported on a 1–5 scale.

-- In this tumultuous year, we recommend institutions honor the same AP credit and placement policies they already have in place and publish this commitment on their COVID-related website.
+- We recommend institutions honor the same AP credit and placement policies they already have in place and publish this commitment on their COVID-related website.

 - We offered optional free, live AP review courses, delivered by AP teachers from across the country.
 These mobile-friendly classes were designed to be used alongside work schools assigned.
-The courses have been viewed more than 7.4 million times since they launched.
+The courses have been viewed more than 33 million times by 5.2 million unique viewers.

 What You Need to Know About SAT